 Q. How do I decide who to keep at work if I have enough for one person in a team of five?

 Consider a combination of operational needs and employee motivation when making your decision.
 You can shortlist suitable team members by matching your requirements with their ability to carry out the tasks.

 You can also consider job-share arrangements between team members so that employees are treated as equally as possible.

 Q. Are employees on Parental Leave entitled to JobKeeper payments?

 Employees on Parental leave are entitled, provided they are not currently receiving Parental Leave Pay from Services Australia.

 Q. I have some casual employees working in my business.
 How do I determine which casuals are eligible for JobKeeper payments?

-The JobKeeper scheme refers to casual employees being eligible where they have been employed on a regular and systematic basis during the 12 month period ending 1 March 2020.
+The JobKeeper scheme refers to casual employees being eligible where they have been employed on a regular and systematic basis during the 12 month period ending 1 July 2020 and they do not hold permanent employment with another employer.
 The definition of regular and systematic is the same as the Fair Work Act 2009 whereby the employee has a recurring work schedule or a reasonable expectation of ongoing work.

 Q. I have some work available for my employees, but can’t afford to pay them their usual wages, which are higher than the JobKeeper allowance.
 What are my options?